Odia Hindu wedding: Diañ manguḷā puja

-Barajatri and Baadua Pani Gadhua Custom
+Arrival of the groom

-The groom along with his marriage procession arrives at the wedding venue with a procession.
+The groom along with his marriage procession arrives at the wedding venue.
 This is known as Barajatri.
 Barajātri or Varaanugamana is the ceremonial procession when the groom and his family members and friends arrive at the wedding mandap amid great pomp and magnificence.
 Upon arrival of the baraat the groom is greeted with aarti or tilak followed by washing the feet of groom with tender coconut water and offering of curd mixed with honey and ghee.
 The bride is decorated with fine traditional jewelry.
 The groom is received into the bride's house by the younger brother of the bride, who carries the groom on his shoulder.
 Odia brides are traditionally dressed in yellow sarees with red borders called as Boula Patta for the wedding.
 However, these days, red, pink and orange outfits are also common.

-In the Baadua Pani Gadhua custom, the girl's side informs the bride that the baraat has come.
-Thereafter, arrangements are made for her holy bath.
-The bride is informed of the groom's arrival and then she takes another ceremonial bath called Baadua Pani Gadhua.
+When the bride is informed of the groom's arrival, she takes a ceremonial bath called Baadua Pani Gadhua.